 I’m fortunate enough to live on small acreage and I have a very large pond.
 Australia is in the grip of a very serious drought right now and my water source is drawing birds of every size, from small minors to ducks to large ibis.
 But a pond doesn’t have to be big.
 Nor does it need to cost a lot to install.
-This is a super-simple project that shouldn’t cost you any more than your own labour!
+This is a super-simple project that shouldn’t cost you any more than your own labor!

 Old tires are difficult to get rid of, and most of them end up in the dumps.
-And tyres come in every size, right up to large tractor size so there’s something for every garden!
-This is a great project to recycle old tires, and turn them into something useful and beautiful.
+And tires come in every size, right up to large tractor size so there’s something for every garden!
+This is a great project to recycle old tires and turn them into something useful and beautiful.
 With this easy to make and inexpensive water feature, your outdoor living area will become a wonderful getaway space.